Information for Prospective Students, postdoc, and visiting scholars

-Our laboratory studies attention and memory in normal, college-age subjects, and we also study psychiatric and neurological patients in collaboration with other laboratories.
-We use a combination of traditional behavioral methods, cognitive modeling, eye tracking, and brain wave (EEG/ERP) methods.
+Our laboratory studies attention and memory in healthy subjects, and we also study psychiatric and neurological patients in collaboration with other laboratories.
+We use a combination of traditional behavioral methods, cognitive modeling, eye tracking, non-invasive brain stimulation, and neuroimaging (EEG/ERP & fMRI) methods.

-It is anticipated that there will be several positions for the 2015-2016 academic year, starting in the fall.
-Students interested in joining the lab must apply through UCR Graduate Admissions.
+Students interested in joining the lab must apply through UCR Graduate Admissions (Psychology or Neuroscience program).
 Students should specifically indicate their interest in joining the Zhang Lab in the appropriate locations in their application and in their personal statement.

 It is recommended that you send Professor Zhang an email stating your interest as early as possible.